 [Ghost Logik: Rustblade | This Saturated Land: Bandcamp – free download]

 4 | Jakob Ullmann – fremde zeit addendum

 Jakob Ullmann’s is a liminal music, positioned at the threshold of audibility.
-This has the effect of inducing a peculiarly intense kind of listening (best accomplished with headphones & closed eyes) where one’s hearing feels sharpened, & where even the slightest of sounds becomes significant.
+This has the effect of inducing a peculiarly intense kind of listening (best accomplished with headphones and closed eyes) where one’s hearing feels sharpened, and where even the slightest of sounds becomes significant.
 It takes some time before the realisation hits that it’s practically impossible to identify the source of these sounds, despite knowing their acoustic origins.
 This 3-CD release contains four large works of Ullmann, all hovering around silence.
-The tension & the growing sensation of wonder are palpable & utterly profound.
+The tension and the growing sensation of wonder are palpable and utterly profound.

 3 | Black Swan – Heaven